industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### IE MQTT Connector

-To recieve the data from the IE Cloud Connector from Energy1 and Energy2 the IE MQTT Connector has to be configured
+To receive the data from the IE Cloud Connector from Energy1 and Energy2 the IE MQTT Connector has to be configured

 This is the same configuration as IE Databus.

   ![ie_mqtt_Connector](graphics/MQTT_Connector.png)

-Only thing thats necessary to configure is to use unsecure (unencrypted)
+Only set "Unsecure" in "IE MQTT Connector"

   ![IE_MQTT_Connector](graphics/IE_MQTT_Connector.png)